-Post forecasts that South African raw sugar production will increase by 3 percent to 2.3 million MT in the 2019/20 MY.
-This is based on an increase in the amount of sugar cane delivered to the mills for crushing, higher sugar content of cane, and improved mill efficiencies (sugar recovery rate).
+Post forecasts that South African raw sugar production will increase by 1 percent to 2.3 million MT in the 2020/21 MY.
+This is based on an increase in the amount of sugar cane delivered to the mills for crushing, improvement in cane quality and mill efficiencies (sugar recovery rate).
 Sugar recovery rate refers to the number of kilos of sugar obtained from a metric ton of sugar cane, expressed as a percentage.
-The improvement in mill efficiencies will be driven by the strategy to improve the financial results of milling companies who performed poorly in the 2018/19 MY due to the low global sugar prices, and low domestic demand for sugar.
-As a result, the percentage of sugar produced from each ton of sugar cane is forecast to increase to 11.94 percent in the 2019/20 MY, from 11.86 percent in the 2018/19 MY.

-Figure 4 shows that sugar production for the 2019/20 MY and 2018/19 MY is above the average sugar production levels.
-This marks a return to normal sugar production after four years of drought between the 2015/16 MY and 2017/18 MY.
-However, sugar production is still to reach the peak production levels recorded in the 2002/03 MY.
+The percentage of sugar produced from each ton of sugar cane is estimated to increase to 12.00 percent in the 2020/21 MY, from 11.93 percent in the 2019/20 MY, as shown in Table 4.
+Two sugar mills will not be opened in the 2020/21 MY, due to the financial difficulties faced by the industry.
+Industry expects that this will have minimal impact to sugar cane production as other sugar mills have the capacity to crush the diverted cane.
+However, this may affect the quality of cane and also result to cost increases for growers who will now have to transport their sugar cane for much longer distances.
+The industry expects the impact of Covid-19 on the 2020/21 MY and 2019/20 MY sugar production to be minimal if operations continue and disruptions to input or labor supply are limited.